AlexAegis/rx_bevy/docs/concepts.md

 a subscriber needs to be able to emit signals even without upstream signals triggering it's own logic.

-This requires something that runs in the "background" to drive tasks issued by subscribers or subscriptions.
+This requires something that runs in the "background" to drive the work issued by subscribers or subscriptions.

 > For example: "Do a `next` call on this, 2 seconds from now!" or "Call `next`